Arcadia-Science/2024-auto-openraman/README.md

 - **Save/load calibrations**: Save calibration for later use or load previously saved calibrations
 - **Adjustable excitation wavelength**: Configure the excitation wavelength for accurate Raman shift calculation

-## Hardware Requirements
+## Requirements

 - A computer running Windows (tested), macOS (tested), or Linux (not tested)
+- [OpenRAMAN spectrometer](https://www.open-raman.org/) camera (Blackfly BFS-U3-31S4M-C; FLIR), connected to the PC by USB.
+Alternatively, any camera [supported by Micro-Manager](https://micro-manager.org/Device_Support) can be used.
 - [Micro-Manager 2.0](https://micro-manager.org/Micro-Manager_Nightly_Builds) (tested with v2.0.3-20241016)
-- [OpenRAMAN spectrometer](https://www.open-raman.org/) camera, connected to the PC by USB

 ### Optional Hardware
 - XY stage for multi-position acquisition